CESSProject/doc-v2/cess-miners/storage-miner/running.md

 Enter cess node mode from 'authority/storage/watcher': storage Enter cess storage listener port (current: 15001, press enter to skip):
+Enter cess rpc ws-url (current: local-chain, to use an external chain, type WS-URL directly, or press enter to skip): # for example, enter wss://testnet-rpc.cess.cloud/ws/
 Enter cess storage earnings account: # enter the account to earn reward, should start from "c..."
 Enter cess storage signature account phrase: # enter your signature account mnemonic, it can only be used by one storage miner!
 Enter cess storage disk path: # the disk path